Flowrey/youtube-bz/.github/ISSUE_TEMPLATE/bug.md

+---
+name: "\U0001F41B Bug report"
+about: Report a bug or unexpected behavior while using youtube-bz
+title: ''
+labels: bug
+assignees: ''
+---

 ### Checklist

 <!-- Please test the latest versions, that will remove the possibility that you see a bug that is fixed in a newer version. -->